Answering customer inquiries or resolving complaints can be one of the most time and resource intensive activities for your organization.

 Customers will have different preferences for how they seek out (and find) information from you.

-In the case of your self-service responses, you will need to make sure that the agreed-upon steps to resolve issues and customer-friendly language are adapted to a variety of channels … wherever you think the customers will try and communicate with you.
+Make sure that the agreed-upon steps to resolve issues and customer-friendly language are adapted to a variety of channels.

 Some obvious places include in ‘Frequently Asked Questions’ pages on your website, in customer service scripts for telephone calls and provided documentation distributed with your product or service.